hafeez3000/launchcode5.com/hugo/content/posts/losing-sight-of-what-matters.md

 +++
 date = 2014-08-12T21:49:12Z
 draft = true
-title = "about"
+title = "Losing Sight of What Matters"

 +++
 Some content created in Hugo - testing
 --------------------------------------

-This is before the highlight
+How do you keep staff asking the right questions to make sure they are doing the right things?

 {{% highlight html %}}
 <section id="main">